 - 3.2.1 The application site is situated on a plateau overlooking the larger settlements of Cwmbran to the east and Newport to the south.
 It is surrounded by various settlements and farms with the Cwmcarn Forest and scenic drive situated immediately adjoining the western boundary.
 The site is situated within the administrative boundaries of Caerphilly County Borough Council and Torfaen County Borough Council. - 3.2.2 The site is accessed via an unnamed public highway to the west of the site, known locally as the Mountain Road.
-The highway connects via Old Pant Road and Central Avenue to the A467 near Newbridge. - 3.2.3 The application site comprises an area of approximately 14.48 hectares as shown at Appendix 1 which is wholly within Mynydd Maen common.
+The highway connects via Old Pant Road and Central Avenue to the A467 near Newbridge. - 3.2.3 The temporary construction area comprises an area of approximately 44.32 hectares as shown at Appendix 1.
+The temporary construction area is situated wholly within Mynydd Maen common. - 3.2.4 The construction activities which will include wind turbine foundation construction may result in small areas of land being temporarily inaccessible to the general public and livestock. - 3.2.5 Where access is restricted, temporary 1.2m high stock proof fencing will be erected to prevent the general public and livestock from entering the works.
+Construction personnel and traffic will access the works via pedestrian and vehicular gates. - 3.2.6 Fencing will only be erected where necessary, on a rolling basis, for the protection of the general public and livestock, and will be taken down when not required, to minimise the length of fencing at any one time during construction. - 3.2.7 It is estimated that approximately 2,500m of temporary fencing will be required during the wind farm construction but not all at the same time.